dhruvil-kasodariya/Solana-Rust-Bootcamp/EXERCISES.md

 This address might be used by applications or the Solana protocol itself to manage token supply by permanently removing tokens from circulation.
 ## 4) What is this transaction doing ?
+This transaction is a burn transaction that removes a substantial quantity of SOL from circulation.
+By transferring SOL to the Incinerator, these tokens are destroyed.

 ## 5) What is the largest balance you can find in an account ?
 ## 6) What advantages will the end user see when using Solana compared to other blockchains ?